miracl/maas-sdk-dotnet-v2/README.md

 The methods which the Relying Party application should use to facilitate these operations are as follows:
 - `GetIdentityInfoAsync` - used to require identity information per its `hashMPinId` and `activateKey`
 - `ActivateIdentityAsync` - activates the identity in the Platform and the user could continue its registration and setup a PIN
-- `HandleNewIdentityPush` - validates the request from the Platform when Full Custom Verification with Push type used and return an `Identity` object
+- `HandleNewIdentityPushAsync` - validates the request from the Platform when Full Custom Verification with Push type used and return an `Identity` object
 - `HandleNewIdentityPullAsync` - requests from the Platform if there is a started registration for the specified identity id and returns an `Identity` for it if so
 - `ParseCustomEmailQueryString` - parses the query string for the Custom Email Verification and returns an `IdentityActivationParams` object